-Continue reading "Chicken and Black Bean Tostadas" »
+Continue reading "Broccoli and Cheddar Quesadillas" »

 Preparing food with heat or fire is an activity unique to humans, and scientists believe the advent of cooking played an important role in human evolution.
 Most anthropologists believe that cooking fires first developed around 250,000 years ago.

 More than I like to admit, I am a creature of habit in cooking.
 Most of the time, I return to favorite recipes.
 Breakfast is almost always oatmeal.
 And, at the market I buy the same kinds of produce every week.
 During the fall, it is almost guaranteed that I have a head of cauliflower [...]